GB(LEGAL) - PUBLIC INFORMATION PROGRAM

 Gov't Code 552.004(a), (c) [See BBI, CPC, DH]

 "Temporary custodian" means an officer or employee of a district who, in the transaction of official business, creates or receives public information that the officer or employee has not provided to the officer for public information or the officer's agent.
 The term includes a former officer or employee who created or received public information in the officer's or employee's official capacity that has not been provided to the officer for public information or the officer's agent.
 Gov't Code 552.003(7)

 A current or former board member or employee of a district does not have, by virtue of the board member's or officer's position or former position, a personal or property right to public information the board member or employee created or received while acting in an official capacity.

 A temporary custodian with possession, custody, or control of public information shall surrender or return the information to the district not later than the 10th day after the date the officer for public information or the officer's agent requests the temporary custodian to surrender or return the information.

 A temporary custodian's failure to surrender or return public information as required is grounds for disciplinary action by the district or any other applicable penalties provided by the PIA or other law.

 For purposes of requesting an attorney general opinion related to information surrendered or returned to a district by a temporary custodian, the district is considered to receive the request for that information on the date the information is surrendered or returned to the district.
 [See GBAA]

 Online Message Board

-If the Board maintains an online message board or similar Internet application under Government Code 551.006 [see BBI], and the Board removes from the online message board or similar Internet application a communication that has been posted for at least 30 days, the Board shall maintain the posting for a period of six years.
+If a board maintains an online message board or similar internet application under Government Code 551.006 [see BBI], and the board removes from the online message board or similar internet application a communication that has been posted for at least 30 days, the board shall maintain the posting for a period of six years.
 This communication is public information and must be disclosed in accordance with the PIA.
 Gov't Code 551.006(d)